webtoolbox/PHPSSO/README.md

 PHPSSO
 ======

-Contains client files for integrating Single Sign On and Single Registration in PHP with a Website Toolbox Forum.
+Contains client files for integrating Single Sign On and Single Registration in PHP with a [`Website Toolbox Forum`](http://www.websitetoolbox.com/forum-hosting/index.html).

 The following files are included in this repo.